Brown Spiderwort (Siderasis fuscata) Indoor Care, Propagation, Problems and Remedies

 Repot Brown Spiderwort during the growing season only when the plant has become pot-bound.
 Use a rich, free-draining soil and a pot one size larger than the current one.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the Bear Ears Plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Pruning